windnage/wgms-glacier-project/README.md

 * Run 2-split-glims.ipynb.
 This will split the large GLIMS shapefile into the 19 GTN-G regions and create a directory called "processed" under the glims directory with 19 shapefiles, one for each region (e.g. glims_region_1.shp).
 * Run 3-clean-glims.ipynb.
 This will remove extraneous rows from each of the 19 glims regional shapefiles.
 It will create a directory named "cleaned" under the glims/processed directory with the 19 cleaned shapefiles (e.g. glims_region_1_cleaned.shp).
 * Run 4-compare-glims-rgi.ipynb.
 This will open each GLIMS and RGI regional shapefile and pull out the top 10 largest glaciers for each region from each database.
 These will be printed out in the notebook.
 Manual inspection of the notebook will be necessary to continue analysist to determine if the lists match and which glaciers are really largest.
+* Run 5-dissolve-glaciers.ipynb: This will create all of the ice cap outlines and calculate their areas.
+* Run largest-glacier-presentation.ipynb: This will create the results of the analysis by combining all the data files from the above notebooks.